TatianaShavrina/blog/_posts/2018-08-30-spellcheck.md

 So, getting started: there are two steps in spelling correction:
   - firstly, you get a dictionary and find errors in the text,
-  - secondly, you choose the best correction, ranging dictionary candidates
+  - secondly, you choose the best correction, ranking dictionary candidates

 ## Storing a dictionary

-Searching if a word is in a plain dictionary or list structure can take a while, and it can take even more, if you should measure a distance between an out-of-vocabulary word and every word in dictionary to find corrections.
+Searching if a word is in a plain dictionary or list structure can take a while, and it can take even more if you should measure a distance between an out-of-vocabulary word and every word in a dictionary to find corrections.

 ### 1. Trie
 Trie, aka radix tree or prefix tree, is a kind of search tree — an ordered tree data structure used to store a dynamic set or associative array where the keys are usually strings.
-It is kind of similar to binary search tree, but for language data - you have no >< conditions, but variants - what substring would be the next:
+It is kind of similar to a binary search tree, but for language data - you have no >< conditions, but variants - what substring would be the next:
 ![](https://i.stack.imgur.com/f9Q3u.jpg)

 So, all the descendants of a node have a common prefix of the string associated with that node, and the root is associated with the empty string.
-In Python kind of logics, that corresponds to a recursive dictionary in a dictionary, where keys are letters.
+In Python kind of logic, that corresponds to a recursive dictionary in a dictionary, where keys are letters.
 This kind of structure is extremely useful when you have to store a dictionary in memory to check if a word is in dictionary - you do not only the amount of memory, but also the search time decreases tens of times, as the search for a key in a dictionary of millions of words is orders of magnitude slower than the sequential search in that descending embedded dictionaries.

 You can build an independent trie-vocabulary for every list of words beginning with the same letter (A-, B-, etc), or having this letter last, etc - and thus limit the search for candidates only by these trie-structures.